 Moebius Solutions CEO

 Robert Hastings has 21 years of software development experience, including 16 years in leadership roles in all phases of the software development life-cycle.
 In addition to his current position as President of Moebius Solutions, Inc., he has been the Principal Engineer for CCG (Controlled C2PC Gateway Accelerator), CJB (C2PC Java Bindings), and CIIL (C2PC ICSF Interface Layer) for the last 9 years.
 Robert was the Lead Software Architect for the GCCS 4.X visualization segments (JMV, AFW IFL, TMSV) for one year (1998-1999), and Chief Software Architect for C2PC (Command and Control Personal Computer) for 2 years (1996-1998), Software Lead for 1 year of GCCS-M (Global Command and Control - Maritime) 3.X (1996), Software Lead for 3 years of Tactical Object Manager.
-Mr. Robert Hastings has been the Software Lead for the Open Track Manager project for the past two years.
+Mr. Robert Hastings has been the Software Lead for the Common Track Manager project for the past eight years.

 WE ARE MOEBIUS SOLUTIONS